Portland protesters breach fence around federal courthouse

 PORTLAND, Ore.
-(AP) — Authorities have declared a riot early Sunday in Portland, Oregon, where protesters breached a fence surrounding the city’s federal courthouse where U.S. agents have been stationed.
+(AP) — Authorities declared a riot early Sunday in Portland, Oregon, where protesters breached a fence surrounding the city’s federal courthouse building where U.S. agents have been stationed.

-Thousands of people had been gathered since Saturday as nightly demonstrations over George Floyd’s killing and the presence of the federal agents sent by President Donald Trump showed no signs of abating.

-Police say people downtown got violent early Sunday.
-Protesters were ordered to leave and teargas was deployed to clear the area.
-Trump has said he sent federal agents to halt the unrest but state and local officials say they are making the situation worse

 Police described via Twitter the “violent conduct of people downtown” as creating a “grave risk of public alarm.”
 Police demanded people leave the area surrounding the courthouse, around 1:20 a.m.
-Sunday, and said that those who fail to adhere may be arrested or subjection to teargas and impact weapons.
+Sunday, and said those who fail to adhere may be arrested or subject to tear gas and impact weapons.

 Protesters remained in the streets past 2:30 a.m., forming lines across intersections and holding makeshift shields, as police patrolled and closed blocks abutting the area.
 Multiple arrests were made, but it wasn’t immediately clear how many.